 This is a study guide for Intermediate Accounting.
-It includes all the chapters for the full year of Intermediate Accounting.
-This is all the material covered in a two or three term Intermediate Accounting sequence.
+It includes all the chapters and material for the full year of Intermediate Accounting.

 Chapter 1: Financial Accounting Standards